Specialist Overview: Clinical Diagnosis & Symptom Management

 What are the different symptoms of a muscle strain versus a hernia?

-A muscle strain is often located above the groin area and is not associated with a bulge.
+A muscle strain is sometimes located above the groin area and is never associated with a bulge.
+Muscle ‘pulls’ or strains often are acute in onset and can be accompanied by bruising or swelling.
+The symptoms of a strain will usually improve over time as contrasted with hernia symptoms which often get worse with time.
 Ice and then heat may improve the symptoms of a strain.
 Hernias tend to not improve with conservative therapy.

 What should I do about my hernia symptoms?